ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 ================
 {:unnumbered}

-This draft has been motivated by the discussion in the IETF JSONPATH WG about whether to include a regexp mechanism into the JSONPath query expression specification, as well as by previous discussions about the YANG `pattern` and CDDL `.regexp` features.
+This specification has been motivated by the discussion in the IETF JSONPATH WG about whether to include a regexp mechanism into the JSONPath query expression specification, as well as by previous discussions about the YANG `pattern` and CDDL `.regexp` features.

-The basic approach for this draft was inspired by {{?RFC7493 (The I-JSON Message Format)}}.
+The basic approach for this specification was inspired by {{?RFC7493 (The I-JSON Message Format)}}.